Microsoft Flight Simulator (1982 video game)

-Microsoft Flight Simulator is a 1982 flight simulation video game, released in November 1982 for the IBM PC.
-It is the first installment in the Microsoft Flight Simulator series.
+Microsoft Flight Simulator is a 1982 flight simulation video game, released in November 1982 for the IBM PC by Microsoft, developed by Bruce Artwick of Sublogic.
+It is the first installment in the Microsoft Flight Simulator series, and was developed from Artwick's earlier FS1 Flight Simulator.

+The game allows the player to fly a Cessna 182 Skylane across four US regions, and features a World War I aerial combat mode set in Europe.
+Early versions were widely used as a benchmark test for PC compatibility.

+Upon release, the game received positive reviews from the gaming press, with critics praising its realism and technical achievement.
+It sold approximately 800,000 copies in its first five years.
+In 2021, Microsoft Flight Simulator was inducted into The Strong National Museum of Play's World Video Game Hall of Fame.

 Gameplay

 This image is of Microsoft Flight Simulator displaying color on a composite monitor.
 The game does have support for RGB monitors, but in monochrome only.

 In Microsoft Flight Simulator, the player flies a Cessna 182 Skylane in one of four US regions: Chicago, Los Angeles, New York City, or Seattle.
 The starting airport is Meigs Field in Chicago, with a view of the city skyline to the left and Lake Michigan to the right.
 It would remain the default airport in future versions of Microsoft Flight Simulator, until the real airport was closed in 2003.

 There is also a "Europe 1917" mode which is similar to the "British Ace" mode of FS1 Flight Simulator.
 This mode has the player flying a Sopwith Camel in a grid-divided area with mountains on two sides.
 They can declare war and fire at enemy aircraft.